 Union Pacific Railroad map, “The Great Platte Valley Route,” circa 1870.
-From the Collections of the Union Pacific Railroad Museum, Union Pacific Collection.
+From the collections of the Union Pacific Railroad Museum, Union Pacific Collection.
+[Click image to enlarge.]

-Utah was exceedingly important for both the Central and Union Pacific Rrailroads.
-Both wanted to reach the Mormon settlements that would provide laborers needed for railroad construction of the railroads.
+Utah was exceedingly important for both the Central Pacific and Union Pacific Railroads.
+Both wanted to reach the Mormon settlements that would provide the laborers needed for railroad construction of the railroads.
 Utah would also provide passengers, coal, and shipping goods for the newly finished railway.
 With the hope of getting as much money and land from the federal government as possible, graders for the two railroads passed one another, creating a dual grade across Utah.
-In April 1869 the federal government ordered the two railroads to agree to a meeting spot.
+In April 1869, the federal government ordered the two railroads to agree on a meeting spot.